dart-lang/language/working/1426-extension-types/feature-specification-views.md

 members in the view body to enable those methods, but using an export declaration can have the same effect, and it is much more concise and convenient.*

-*A member export delaration can also be used to provide access to members of other objects reachable from the representation object, by exporting any getter of the view.
-An example is shown below.*

 A term derived from `<viewShowHideElement>` may occur in several locations in a member export declaration.
 We define the set of member